 - to conduct enforcement related activities.

-- we have your consent for that other purpose;
+- we obtain your consent to use the information for that other purpose;

 - you would reasonably expect us to use or disclose the information for a secondary purpose that is related to the primary purpose (for sensitive personal information, this secondary purpose must be directly related to the primary purpose);

-- the use or disclosure is required under law or court order;
+- the use or disclosure is required or authorised under law or court/tribunal order;

-- we reasonably believe that the disclosure is necessary for an enforcement related purpose; or
+- we reasonably believe that the disclosure is necessary for an enforcement related purpose.

 13. Disclosure of personal information